alexei-led/test-md/examples/test-result.md

 ## Plain Test Case - Run (2014-11-04T10:15:16Z)

 This is how Test Set run will look like.
-Title contains an original Test Case name pluys Run and also a timestamp in ISO 8601 format.
+Title contains an original Test Case name plus Run and also a timestamp in ISO 8601 format.
 Quote under description contains duration according to above format
 > PT10M45S
 > @alexei